reinaldoc/dbsync/docs/24_using.rst

 mandatories attributes:

 * **type**: identify a synchronization section when value is exactly **sync**.
-* **from**: define the backend section name to be used as data source.
+* **from**: define the backend section name to be used to acquire data (data source).
-* **to**: define the backend section name to be used as data destination.
+* **to**: define the backend section name to be used to persist data (data destination).

 Others attributes are specified by the backend implementation, see backend documentation.
-Eack backend have mandatories and optionals attributes.
+Each backend have mandatories and optionals attributes.
+A same backend can be used to acquire and persit data.